What does a menopausal hot flush feel like?

 If you’ve actually had one, that little description is NOT cutting it for me either, my lovely!
 “Creeping feeling of intense warmth”, yeah right!

-I’d like to throw in my own experience at almost 50 and I’d love for YOU to share yours.
+I’d like to throw in my own experience and I’d love for YOU to share yours.

 My Menopausal Hot Flushes